kyrazzx/kyrazzx/README.md

 I'm passionate about development, coding, and continuous learning. 🚀

 ### 🌱 About Me:
-- 🔭 I’m currently working on some pen-testing tools.
+- 🔭 I’m a new developper.
 - 🌱 I’m currently learning C++.
 - 🧩 My long-term goal is becoming a game developper.